Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Observations and methodology

 \section{Observations and methodology}

-Panels (i) and (ii) of Figure \ref{fig:fig1} show the variations in the energetic ion fluxes during 11-19 September 2023, as measured by the ASPEX-STEPS-PS and ASPEX-STEPS-NP detector units respectively.
-The altitude of AL1 (red), stand-off distances of bow shock nose (violet), and magnetopause nose (gray) during the observation period are shown in panel (iii) of Figure \ref{fig:fig1}.
-Panels (iv), (v), and (vi) show, respectively, the variations in the Sym-H index, solar wind flow pressure, and interplanetary magnetic field (IMF) in the geocentric solar ecliptic (GSE) coordinate system.
+Panels (i) and (ii) of Figure \ref{fig1} show the variations in the energetic ion fluxes during 11-19 September 2023, as measured by the ASPEX-STEPS-PS and ASPEX-STEPS-NP detector units respectively.
+The altitude of AL1 (red), stand-off distances of bow shock nose (violet), and magnetopause nose (gray) during the observation period are shown in panel (iii) of Figure \ref{fig1}.
+Panels (iv), (v), and (vi) show, respectively, the variations in the Sym-H index, solar wind flow pressure, and IMF (magnitude (B) and z-component (B$_z$)) in the geocentric solar ecliptic (GSE) coordinate system.
+Data for solar wind parameters (e.g., solar wind flow pressure, IMF), sym-H, coordinates of the bow shock nose are taken from \url{https://cdaweb.gsfc.nasa.gov/index.html}.

 During 11-19 September 2023, three ICMEs hit the earth.
-The vertical dashed lines in magenta shown in Figure \ref{fig:fig1} represent the arrival times of the shocks associated with the three ICMEs at the Earth’s location.
+The vertical dashed lines in magenta shown in Figure \ref{fig1} represent the arrival times of the shocks associated with the three ICMEs at the Earth’s location.
 This is consistent with the sharp jumps in the solar wind flow pressure as shown in panel (v).
 Note, while the ICMEs on 17-18 September (ICME-2) and 18-19 September (ICME-3) are enlisted in the Richardson and Cane’s catalog (\url{https://izw1.caltech.edu/ACE/ASC/DATA/level3/icmetable2.htm#(c)}), the ICME-1 during 12-13 September is not listed in this catalog.
-It can be seen from panel (iv) of Figure \ref{fig:fig1} that there are two moderate geomagnetic storms caused by ICME-1 and ICME-3 when minimum Sym-H values touched -80 nT.
-Therefore, ICME-1 and ICME-3 generated nearly equivalent geomagnetic impact in terms of the peak negative amplitude of Sym-H providing an opportunity to evaluate and compare the impact on the energetic ion environment.
+It can be seen from panel (iv) of Figure \ref{fig1} that there are two moderate geomagnetic storms caused by ICME-1 and ICME-3 when minimum Sym-H values touched -80 nT.
+Therefore, ICME-1 and ICME-3 generated nearly equivalent geomagnetic impact in terms of the peak negative amplitude of Sym-H providing an opportunity to evaluate and compare the impact on the energetic ion fluxes.
 ICME-2, on the other hand, did not cause any significant and consistent depression in Sym-H.